Close the left navigation

 Research Summary

-The Molecular Pathology Group conducts interdisciplinary research in support of the mission of the National Toxicology Program (NTP) and the NIEHS, to elucidate the pathogenesis of non-neoplastic and neoplastic lesions in various organ systems resulting from exposures to occupational and environmental toxicants/carcinogens tested by NTP.
+The Molecular Pathology Group conducts interdisciplinary research in support of the mission of the Division of Translational Toxicology (DTT) and the NIEHS, to elucidate the pathogenesis of non-neoplastic and neoplastic lesions in various organ systems resulting from exposures to numerous occupational and environmental toxicants/carcinogens.

-The group’s projects include descriptive toxicogenomics, retrospective studies using archival tissues, as well as prospective studies to address pathology issues relevant to NTP.
-In addition, the group serves on NTP study design teams to advise on issues related to molecular pathology and to provide a comparative species/translational context to studies.
+The group employs various multi-omics approaches to understand molecular signatures of chemical carcinogenesis using archival tissues as well as in vitro approaches.
+In addition, the group also conducts research to understand the contribution of environmental etiologies to early onset colorectal cancers.
+Finally, the group serves on several DTT study design teams to advise on issues related to molecular pathology and to provide a comparative species/translational context to toxicology and carcinogenicity studies.

 The goals of the Molecular Pathology Group are to:

-• Use high throughput technologies to better understand chemical-induced carcinogenesis in NTP studies and partner with NTP scientists in the development of screening tools to differentiate spontaneous from chemically induced tumors
+• Partner with DTT scientists and external collaborators in the development of screening tools to differentiate spontaneous from chemically induced tumors especially those induced by non-genotoxic modes of action

 • Understand the molecular alterations underlying toxicities and related non-neoplastic lesions in various organ systems

-• Collaborate with NTP and NIEHS Division of Intramural Research investigators to further characterize pathology end points
+• Collaborate with DTT and DIR investigators to further characterize pathology endpoints

 The Molecular Pathology Group achieves its goals primarily by a combination of program-related and institute-wide collaborative research leveraging the core laboratory facilities within the NTP/NIEHS, and also through interagency collaborations and contract support.

-Arun Pandiri leads the Molecular Pathology Group within the Cellular and Molecular Pathology Branch.
+Arun Pandiri leads the Molecular Pathology Group within the Comparative and Molecular Pathogenesis Branch.
 He earned his Veterinary degree from ANGR Agricultural University, Hyderabad, India; M.S. from the University of Arkansas, Fayetteville; Ph.D. from Michigan State University and the USDA ARS Avian Disease and Oncology Laboratory, East Lansing; and Pathology residency training at North Carolina State University, Raleigh.
-He is a Diplomate of the American College of Veterinary Pathologists and the American Board of Toxicology.
-He was previously an NIEHS IRTA fellow and then a contract pathologist from Experimental Pathology Laboratories, Inc. His areas of interest include chemical-induced carcinogenesis and the toxicologic pathology of digestive and respiratory systems.
+He is a Diplomate of the American College of Veterinary Pathologists (ACVP) and the American Board of Toxicology (ABT).
+He is a fellow of the International Academy of Toxicologic Pathologists (IATP) and the Academy of Toxicological Sciences (ATS).
+His group’s focus areas include multi-omics of chemical-induced carcinogenesis, and understanding the environmental causes of early onset colorectal cancers.